Officials probing whether Northeastern explosion was staged

 The case marks one of the first big scares in Boston since 2013, when two bombs planted near the finish line of the Boston Marathon killed three spectators and wounded more than 260 others.

-Associated Press writers Alanna Durkin Richer and Mark Pratt in Boston contributed to this report.
+Associated Press journalists Mark Pratt and Rodrique Ngowi in Boston contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.